revrt.RouteFinder#

 cost_function (

 str) – JSON string representation of the cost function.
-The following keys are allowed in the cost function: “cost_layers”, “friction_layers”, and “ignore_invalid_costs”.
+The following keys are allowed in the cost function: “cost_layers”, “friction_layers”, “barrier_layers”, and “ignore_invalid_costs”.
 See the documentation of the cost function for details on each of these inputs.route_definitions (

-int, default250_000_000) – Cache size to use for computation, in bytes.
-By default, 250,000,000 (250MB).log_level (
+int, default250_000_000) – Overall memory limit to use for routing computations, in bytes.
+By default, 250,000,000 (250MB).algorithm (

 int, optional) – Logging level for Rust tracing emitted to stderr.
 Roughly follows the Python logging module levels, where 0 = TRACE, 10 = DEBUG, 20 = INFO, 30 = WARN, and 40 = ERROR.
 If None is given, no logging is set up.
 By default, None.